HAPPY 51st BIRTHDAY

 This undated photo provided by the Vered Gallery in East Hampton, N.Y., shows Andy Warhol's "Michael Jackson 1984," a 30-by-26-inch painting of the pop star in a red jacket from his 1980s "Thriller" days.
 The Vered Gallery in East Hampton, has sold the Andy Warhol portrait.
 Gallery co-owner Janet Lehr did not reveal the final bid price, but did say it was above a million dollars.
 (AP Photo/Vered Gallery, File)

 He also co-wrote the charity single "We are the World"in 1985 with Lionel Richie, which was released worldwide to aid the poor in the U.S. and Africa.
-It became one of the best-selling singles of all time, with nearly 20 million copies sold and millions of dollars donated to famine relief.
+It became one of the best-selling singles of all time, with nearly 20 million copies sold and millions of dollars do

 Jackson starred in the 3-D film Captain EO, directed by Francis Ford Coppola.
 It was the most expensive film produced on a per-minute basis at the time, and was later hosted in Disney theme parks.
 Disneyland featured the film in its Tomorrowland area for nearly 11 years, while Walt Disney World screened the film in its Epcot theme park from 1986 to 1994